abuehl/abuehl.github.io/_posts/2026-04-16-removing-implicit-imports.md

 additionally also *implicitly* import the interface of `M` (TU #1).

 For small modules, this may make some sense.
-But this implies unneeded build dependencies for large modules that export partitions in their primary module unterface unit (PMIU, TU #1).
+But this implies unneeded build dependencies for larger modules that export partitions in their primary module unterface unit (PMIU, TU #1).

 See also my earlier blog posting